Japanese man held by China over alleged espionage stands trial

 The first trial hearing of a Japanese man detained last year by China for alleged involvement in espionage appears to have been held Thursday, a Japanese government source said.

-The closed-door hearing for the man from the city of Sapporo was likely held in a Beijing court, according to the source.
+China told the Japanese side in advance that the closed-door hearing for the man from the city of Sapporo would be held in a Beijing court on Thursday, according to the source.

-The man's indictment was learned last month, but what charge he faces and other details of the case remain unknown.
+The man's indictment in October was learned last month, but what charge he faces and other details of the case remain unknown.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.